stclib/STC/README.md

 News
 ----
 **VERSION 2.X RELEASED**: There are two main breaking changes from V1.X.
-- Now uses a different way to instantiate templated containers, which is incompatible with v1.X.
+- Uses a different way to instantiate templated containers, which is incompatible with v1.X.
-- c_forauto, c_forvar, c_forscope are now renamed to **c_auto**, **c_autovar**, and **c_autoscope**.
-There is also a **c_exitauto** macro, which breaks out of an auto-block.
-The auto name refers to the original meaning of auto keyword in C, namely automatic stack allocated variable, however now it covers automatic resource (de)allocation in general.
+- c_forauto, c_forvar, c_forscope macros are now renamed to **c_auto**, **c_autovar**, and **c_autoscope**.
+These are for automatic scope resource management, aka RAII.

 The new template instantiation style has multiple advantages, e.g. implementation does not contain long macro definitions for code generation.
-Also, specfiying template arguments is more user friendly and flexible.
+Also, specifying template arguments is more user friendly and flexible.

 Introduction
 ------------
-A modern, templated, user-friendly, fast, fully type-safe, and customizable container library for C99, with a uniform API across the containers, and is similar to the c++ standard library containers API.
+STC is a modern, templated, user-friendly, fast, fully type-safe, and customizable container library for C99, with a uniform API across the containers, and is similar to the c++ standard library containers API.
+It is a compact, header-only library which includes the all the major "standard" data containers except for the multimap/set variants.
+There are examples on how to create multimaps in the examples folder.

 For an introduction to templated containers, please read the blog by Ian Fisher on [type-safe generic data structures in C](https://iafisher.com/blog/2020/06/type-safe-generics-in-c).

-STC is a compact, header-only library with the all the major "standard" data containers, except for the multimap/set variants.
-However, there is an example how to create a multimap in the examples folder.
+Note that STC does not use long macro expansions anymore, but relies on one or more inclusions of the same file, which by the compiler is seen as different code because of macro name substitutions.

 - [***carr2, carr3*** - **2d** and **3d** dynamic **array** type](docs/carray_api.md)
 - [***cbits*** - **std::bitset** alike type](docs/cbits_api.md)
 - [***cdeq*** - **std::deque** alike type](docs/cdeq_api.md)